erindun/cpsc4160-game/README.md

 The character can be controlled in 8-directions using WASD or the arrow keys.
 The ESC key terminates the program.

-I used CMake to build and deploy the project between Linux and Windows.
-The following block of code will build the environment:
+I used CMake to build and deploy the project between Linux and Windows systems.
+The following commands will build and run the game:
 ```
 mkdir build && cd build
 cmake ..
 make
+./my_game
 ```

+Please note that, due to hardcoded paths to the `assets` directory, the executable must be run inside the `build` folder.

-The executable will be located at `build/src/my_game`.
-The game can be clean rebuilt by removing the `build` folder and repeating the above commands.
+To clean rebuild the project, simply remove the `build` directory and repeat the above steps.

-The project directory can be cleaned by running `make clean`.